tobbik/lua-t/docs/T.Net.Socket.rst

    address to be either `0.0.0.0` or `localhost` depending on the function.
    Create the ``T.Net.Address`` instance and return as second value.

-Similarily send() and recv() act for both UDP and TDP type sockets.
+Similarly send() and recv() act for both UDP and TDP type sockets.
 In case of UDP the user is supposed to specify an address to send the datagram to.
 As a result the `send()` function inspects the first argument.
 If it is a ``T.Net.Address`` it'll be used to send the message to it.
 If it's ``nil``